 The trick here is to make sure you don’t swallow too soon, and hold the drops for at least 60 seconds.
 Also be sure to place the drops under the tongue, not on top.

-Popular because its easy, but not necessarily effective, being the method with one of the lowest bioavailabilities at around 10%, although some studies have found it to be as low as 6%.
+Popular because its easy, but not necessarily as effective, being the method with one of the lower bioavailabilities at around 10%, although some studies have found it to be as low as 6%.

 Cannabinoids are lipophilic, meaning they dissolve in fats not water.
 The problem is the human body is 60% water, hence CBD is not absorbed well orally.

 Scientists have therefore understood the importance of liposomes – a body of fat that surrounds or is attached to another molecule (a vitamin, pharmaceutical, or cannabinoid for example), allowing nutrients to be delivered more effectively.

 This improves delivery but there are still other options that may offer better absorption.